-In a large multinational and multicultural study, Eisenbeiss identified that honesty, fairness, high levels of integrity a strong interest in their people and, being dealt with fairly and respectfully.
+In a large multinational and multicultural study, Eisenbeiss82 identified that honesty, fairness, high levels of integrity a strong interest in their people and, being dealt with fairly and respectfully.

 In a large multinational and multicultural study.
-Fisenbeiss identified that authoritarian leadership should not be confused with authoritative leadership that Goleman highlights as the style with greatest impact.
-Authoritarian leadership is egotistically imposed, whereas authoritative is earned through respect visibly leading by example, were all common traits in success.
+Fisenbeiss82 identified that visibly leading by example, were all common traits in success.
 She noted that these common traits were deeply rooted in personal moral values that underpinned all the results of success, and from which came concern for responsibility and sustainability, and a personal commitment to inspire and empower their teams to achieve the best.
 She challenged previous studies that, in her view, had been overly influenced by concentration on transactional characteristics, treating ethical leadership as synonymous with compliance to regulatory, professional and organisational standards.
 This echoes points made previously in relation to Heywood's work.
 Ethical leadership has been shown to have an equally important role to play in the wider context of whole systems that is of particular concern to public service leadership in the VUCA world.
-In this wider context, as Frisch noted, it is crucial that the ethical content is palpable to all those with a vested interest, none more so than the community being served.
+In this wider context, as Frisch83 noted, it is crucial that the ethical content is palpable to all those with a vested interest, none more so than the community being served.
 If the strategy is communicated in a way that does not draw attention to the ethical principles that have shaped the content, then the community will understandably be less inclined to trust the intentions.
 If the employees are not positively encouraged to reflect the desired ethical behaviours in their dealings with external stakeholders, then the demand for candour will be treated as rhetoric.